flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201012-azerbaijani-president-ilham-aliyev-on-a-fight-over-disputed-territories-that-armenia-also-claims/index.md

 Here’s a good editorial on the stakes: [Armenia, Azerbaijan Trade Accusations of Shelling Despite Truce](https://www.wsj.com/articles/armenia-azerbaijan-trade-accusations-of-shelling-despite-truce-11602427364)

-The most recent news as of October 12th with good context: ​[Why Is Conflict Erupting Again Between Armenia and Azerbaijan?](https://www.nytimes.com/article/armenian-azerbaijan-conflict.html) Erupting Again Between Armenia and Azerbaijan?](https://www.nytimes.com/article/armenian-azerbaijan-conflict.html)
+The most recent news as of October 12th with good context: ​[Why Is Conflict Erupting Again Between Armenia and Azerbaijan?](https://www.nytimes.com/article/armenian-azerbaijan-conflict.html)